 Presented: Spring meeting, even years

+Only active members of The Electrochemical Society and Nanocarbons Division are eligible for the award.
 The recipient will have made outstanding achievement in, or scientific contribution to, the science of nanocarbons.
-The award is open to young investigators who are 38 years old or younger as of the nomination deadline.
+The award is open to young investigators who are 38 years old or younger as of the nomination deadline of the first cycle.

 Nomination may be made by the applicant’s mentor or anyone familiar with the nominee’s research work.
-Nominations will remain active for two award cycles.
+Unsuccessful nominations will remain active for additional award cycle.

 The complete nomination package will include: